ThomasPeire/aspire-demo/AspireMigrationDemoGuide.md

 ### Understanding the Starting Point

-Before migrating to Aspire, the application uses Docker to run PostgreSQL locally.
+Before migrating to Aspire, the application uses Docker to run containers locally.

 **Build the PostgreSQL Docker image:**